MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath

 10-love_exponent_breath: Bash script that displays the result of BREATH to the power of LOVE.
 BREATH and LOVE are environment variables.

+11. There are 10 types of people in the world -- Those who understand binary, and those who don't
+11-binary_to_decimal: Bash script that converts a number in base 2 stored in the environment variable